James Heatly: Career

 He represented Scotland at the 2022 Commonwealth Games where he won a gold medal in the Mixed synchronised 3 metre springboard event alongside Grace Reid. and came 4th in the Men's 1 metre springboard and Men's 3 metre springboard events.

+In May 2023, he won his third 3m synchro title at the British Diving Championships.

 Media

 James Heatly appeared in a short film "The Bath House" in 2009.

 Personal life

 Heatly is the grandson of fellow international diver Peter Heatly.